 South Dakota Crop Improvement Association (SDCIA) was formed in 1925 through consolidation of the SD Corn Growers and Breeders Association, founded in 1906, the SD Grain Growers Association, organized in 1910, and the SD Experiment Association, established in 1912.
-The Association has headquarters in Brookings, where it is housed within the Plant Science Department in the College of Agriculture and Biological Sciences at South Dakota State University (SDSU).
+The Association has headquarters in Brookings, where it is housed within the Plant Science Department in the College of Agriculture, Food and Environmental Sciences at South Dakota State University (SDSU).

 SDCIA has a 12 member board.
 Two representatives are elected from each of the three geographic regions and four are elected to serve at large.
-Also, the Dean of the College of Agriculture & Biological Sciences at SDSU or his/her designee holds a non-voting position on the Board.
+Also, the Dean of the College of Agriculture, Food and Environmental Sciences at SDSU or his/her designee holds a non-voting position on the Board.
 The executive director serves ex-officio as secretary-treasurer and is also a non-voting position.
 The board elects officers each year and has several standing committees.

 County Crop Improvement Associations are organized within the counties and elect their own directors and officers.

 The SDCIA Mission

 SDCIA was formed and is directed by its members as an effective voice of action in all aspects of producing and marketing agricultural crops, including the promotion of agricultural research and education of members.